Team roles

 </Frame>

 Who has which team role is controlled via the catalog.
-Each team role corresponds to an attribute on your Team catalog type (you can [configure which catalog type represents your teams here](https://app.incident.io/~/settings/teams) ).
+Each team role corresponds to an attribute on your Team catalog type (you can [configure which catalog type represents your teams here](https://app.incident.io/~/settings/teams)).
+You can view and change who has which role from the **Members** tab of the team's page.

-Users can have multiple roles on a team, and if they do, they have the union of permissions across all their roles.
+You can configure multiple team roles (for example Members and Admins) so that some people on a team get additional permissions the rest don't.
+Users can hold multiple roles on a team, and if they do, they get the union of permissions across all of them.

 <Info>